How to Accelerate Company Growth By Building a Positive Workplace Culture

 In addition, the Journal of Corporate Finance published a study that explored the link between employee satisfaction, family firms, and corporate performance.
 The author cites that “results suggest that corporate culture, as assessed by employees, helps predict subsequent firm performance.”

 Bottom line: Numbers don’t lie.
-A positive work culture is revenue positive.
+A positive workplace culture is revenue positive.

 (sourced from Unsplash)